Lana – F1$200.00 Adopted / Female

 Friendly, loyal, intelligent, and easy to train, the Goldador (Golden Lab Mix) excels in dog sports, therapy work, and search and rescue.
 They make excellent family companions too!

 Adopt your Goldador puppy today and start a friendship with this talented, loyal, and loving breed!
+If you are looking for something different, browse our selection of dog breeds on our “all breeds” page.

 Active: Whether it’s a walk, game of fetch, or a swim (they LOVE swimming!)
 Goldadors enjoy being on the move with their family members!
 They excel in dog sports, including agility, obedience, and tracking.